pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 ![alt text](../img/cde_res_1.png)

-Pick your Spark 3 / Iceberg-enabled CDE Virtual Cluster and name your Resource after your username or a unique ID.
+Pick your Spark 3 / Iceberg enabled CDE Virtual Cluster and name your Resource after your username or a unique ID.

 ![alt text](../img/cde_res_2.png)

-Upload all files from the "cde_ace_hol/cde_spark_jobs" folder.
-Then, navigate back to the Resources tab, reopen the resource and upload the two Airflow DAGs located in the "cde_ace_hol/cde_airflow_jobs" folders.
-Finally, reopen the resource and upload the "utils.py" file contained in the "cde_ace_hol/resources_files" folder.
+Upload the following files located in the "cde_ace_hol/cde_spark_jobs" and "cde_ace_hol/resources_files" folders.

 When you are done, ensure that the following files are located in your File Resource:

 ```
-01_Pre_Setup.py
-02_EnrichData_ETL.py
-03_Spark2Iceberg.py
-04_Sales_Report.py
-05-A-ETL.py
-05-B-Resports.py
-06-pyspark-sql.py
-07-A-pyspark-LEFT.py
-07-B-pyspark-RIGHT.py
-07-C-pyspark-JOIN.py
-05-Airflow-Basic-Dag.py
-07-Airflow-Logic-Dag.py
+01_PySpark_ETL.py
+simple_udf.zip
+simple_udf_dependency.py
 parameters.conf
 utils.py
 ```